 Attribute or parameter properties

-The following table describes the default attribute (parameter) properties available in PATROL, ProactiveNet and TrueSight console.
+The following table describes the default attribute (parameter) properties available in PATROL, ProactiveNet, and TrueSight Operations Management.

-Collector and text parameters do not display the ProactiveNet Performance Management properties.
+Collector and text parameters do not display the TrueSight and Central Monitoring Administration properties.

 The application class under which this parameter is displayed.